Blades Won’t Spin? How to Tell If It’s the PTO Clutch | Ox Clutch Guide

 6. Burnish After Installation or Replacement

-New or rebuilt clutches need to be burnished - a controlled break-in process that seats the friction surfaces.
+New clutches need to be burnished - a controlled break-in process that seats the friction surfaces.

 This simple step ensures full torque and smoother engagement from day one.